GSA/resources.data.gov/pages/_summaries/schema-dot-og.md

 ---
 category: Data management & governance
-description: is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
+description: Through an open community process, schema.org creates, maintains, and promotes schemas for structured data on the Internet.
+The schema.org vocabulary is used along with the Microdata, RDFa, or JSON-LD formats to add information to Web content.
 format: ''
 layout: resource
 link: Schema.org
 name: 'Schema.org '
 publish: 'TRUE'
 slug: schema-dot-og
-source: ''
+source: schema.org
 tags: data schema
 ---